Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

     This includes no queries.
 Benchbase runs the benchmark This experiment compares run time and resource consumption of Benchbase queries in different DBMS.
 Benchbase data is generated and loaded using several threads.
 Benchmark is 'tpcc'.
 Scaling factor (e.g., number of warehouses) is 16.
-Benchmarking runs for 60 minutes.
+Benchmarking runs for 1 minutes.
+Target is based on multiples of '1024'.
+Factors for benchmarking are [].
 Benchmark is limited to DBMS PostgreSQL.
+Import is handled by 1 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.
 SUT is fixed to cl-worker11.
 Database is persisted to disk of type shared and size 50Gi.
-Loading is tested with [1] threads and [1] target factors of base 1024, split into [1] pods.
+Loading is tested with [1] threads, split into [1] pods.
-Benchmarking is tested with [16] threads and [8] target factors of base 1024, split into [1] pods.
+Benchmarking is tested with [16] threads, split into [1] pods.
 Benchmarking is run as [1] times the number of benchmarking pods.
 Experiment is run 2 times.